Frequently Asked Questions about Form 1098-T

 Yes, you may.
 Please be advised that your receipt of Form 1098-T does not indicate that you are a US person for tax purposes, or that you are entitled to any education-related tax benefits.

 Probably not, since Form 1098-T is specifically a US tax form.
 It is not intended for Canadian tax purposes.
-However, you may receive a Canadian TL11A tax slip from UC.
-Please make sure your UC student record indicates that you are a Canadian citizen, to be included in our mass distribution of TL11A slips scheduled for late February.
+However, you may receive a Canadian TL11A tax form from UC.
+Please make sure your UC student record indicates that you are a Canadian citizen, to be included in our mass distribution of TL11A forms scheduled for late February.
 Contact our One Stop Center if you need to inquire about your citizenship indicator.
-You may also obtain a TL11A slip upon request to firstname.lastname@example.org.
+You may also obtain a TL11A form upon request to firstname.lastname@example.org.
 Please include your full name, mailing address and UCID number.